 If you are new to gardening, it´s important you learn something before making a start to avoid costly mistakes.
 All the information you need is out there.

 Another good way to learn is by joining a local gardening club.
 Good for learning from experienced gardeners and with the added possibility of some free plants or seeds or cuttings.

 Taking on a New-to-You Garden

-If you are taking on a new-to-you garden for example after moving house, you may be faced with what looks like a jungle or even a building site.
+If you are taking on a new-to-you garden, for example, after moving to a new house, you may be faced with what looks like a jungle or even a building site.